tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Tutorial overview.md

 To use IPsec-VPN to connect different sites, you must:

-1. Create a VPN gateway with IPsec-VPN enabled.
+1. Create a VPN Gateway with IPsec-VPN enabled.

-    Up to 10 IPsec connections can be established within a VPN gateway.
+    Up to 10 IPsec connections can be established within a VPN Gateway.

 2. Create a customer gateway.

     By creating a customer gateway, you can upload the configuration of the local gateway to the Alibaba Cloud.
-A customer gateway can be connected to multiple VPN gateways.
+A customer gateway can be connected to multiple VPN Gateways.

 3. Create an IPsec connection.

-    Create an IPsec connection to connect the VPN gateway and customer gateway to establish an encrypted communication tunnel.
+    Create an IPsec connection to connect the VPN Gateway and customer gateway to establish an encrypted communication tunnel.

 4. Configure the local gateway.

     Configure the local gateway according to the IPsec connection configurations.
+For more information, see [Configure H3C firewall](../../../../reseller.en-US/Best Practices/Local gateway configurations/Configure H3C firewall.md#) and [Configure strongSwan](../../../../reseller.en-US/Best Practices/Local gateway configurations/Configure strongSwan.md#).

 5. Configure the route and security groups.